xvik/gradle-animalsniffer-plugin/README.md

 AnimalSniffer used to check compatibility with lower java version (when compiling with newer java) or android (sdk version).

-Implemented the same way as core gradle qulity plugins (checkstyle, pmd etc):
-* Task registered for each source set (animalsnifferMain, animalsnifferTest) and attached to `check` task
+Implemented the same way as core gradle qulity plugins (checkstyle, pmd etc): task registered for each source set (animalsnifferMain, animalsnifferTest) and attached to `check` task
-* Main configuration through `animalsniffer` closure
-* Configurable tool version
-* Text report

 Advanced features:
 * [Signature build task](https://github.com/xvik/gradle-animalsniffer-plugin/wiki/Buid-project-signature)